 - Verify the system boots up to Ubuntu desktop

-- If not using Ubuntu as the OS, power off the system and replace the dedicated Ubuntu mSATA with the mSATA for the desired OS
+- If not using Ubuntu as the OS, power off the system and install the desired OS over the Ubuntu installation or replace the Ubuntu mSATA with a mSATA for the desired OS.

 - Reboot the system and verify that it boots to the desired OS

 At this point coreboot should be installed.
 However, as always, feel free to contact us at: email@example.com.

 In case you would like to go to back the OEM BIOS, the steps are relatively straightforward.
 Following the same procedure as flashing Coreboot.
 Be sure to use the correct BIOS for your Vault.

 Using the same Ubuntu install as the instructions above;